 When you apply for an undergraduate degree at the University of St Andrews, you will apply to a specific degree programme.
-However, your admission will be to one of the University's four Faculties, which are the Faculty of Arts, the Faculty of Divinity, the Faculty of Medicine, and the Faculty of Science.
+However, your admission will be to one of the University's four Faculties, each led by a Dean:

 The University's Schools and Departments all belong to one of the four Faculties.
 Most of the subjects you study during your time at the University will be offered by the Schools within your own Faculty, so you should choose to undertake a degree from a Faculty whose offered academic subjects interest you most.

 Some subjects are offered in both the Faculties of Arts and Science.
 These cross-faculty subjects are: